JessieChiu1/Misfit_Server/README.md

 - `supertest` - will help test end-point
 - `jest` - test overall functionality
 - `mongodb-memory-server` - to establish a empty mongodb shell for testing
+- `aws-sdk` - to interact with AWS S3 storage

 ```
 npm install express